SharePoint/sp-dev-docs/docs/embedded/concepts/admin-exp/cta.md

 ### Delete Containers

+Deleting a container can have implications on the functionality of a SharePoint Embedded app, Here are some example of the potential issues that an application may encounter when deleting a container.

+- Data Loss: Deleting a container removes all its content.
+If the SharePoint Embedded application relies on the data stored within the deleted container, the app may no longer function as expected or may lose access to critical information.

+- Broken Links: If the SharePoint Embedded application contains links or references to the deleted container, those links will become broken, leading to errors or malfunctioning features within the app.

+- Permissions Issues: Deleting a container can impact permissions settings.
+If the SharePoint Embedded app relies on specific permissions granted to the deleted container, it may encounter permission issues and fail to function properly.

+Therefore, it is essential to carefully consider the impact of deleting a container and ensure that appropriate measures are taken to mitigate any potential issues.

+### Permanent Deletion
-When admins deletes a Container, it's moved into the deleted container collection.
-A deleted container can be restored from the collection within 93 days.
-If a container is deleted from the collection, or it exceeds the 93-day retention period, it's permanently deleted.
+When admins delete a Container, it's moved into the Recycle Bin.
+A deleted container can be restored from the Recycle Bin within 93 days.
+If a container is deleted from the Recycle Bin, or it exceeds the 93-day retention period, it's permanently deleted.
 Deleting a container deletes everything within it, including all documents and files.

 Admins should notify the Container owners before you delete a Container so they can move their data to another location, and also inform users when the Container will be deleted.